sabbir2609/zenith-be/resource/Instruction.md

 - `ALTER USER postgres with encrypted password 'your_password';`: Changes the password for the `postgres` user.

 ## Redis Command
+- `redis-server`: start the the Redis server

-- `redis-cli shutdown`: Shuts down the Redis server.
+- `redis-cli shutdown`: Shutsdown the Redis server.

 ## Mosquitto Commands